Vizzuality/aqueduct-flood/README.md

 ## Deployment

+### Deploying to staging

 1. Run `docker-compose run web yarn build` to compile.
 2. Copy the contents of the `build` directory to the `wriorg` repo.
-    - Make sure you are on the `aqueduct-gr` branch of the `wriorg` repo.
+    - Make sure you are on the `aqueductgr2` branch of the `wriorg` repo.
     - Copy the build to the `wriorg/applications/aqueduct/floods` directory.
     - This command may work for you too: `rsync -a build/ ../wriorg/applications/aqueduct/floods/`
-3. From the `wriorg` repo, commit and push changes to the `aqueduct-gr` branch.
+3. From the `wriorg` repo, commit and push changes to the `aqueductgr2` branch.
 Enter your Pantheon password when/if prompted.
     - In your commit message, include the app name and the hash for the commit from that app's repo that you are deploying, for example:
       > Update aqueduct-flood to commit 8df15603a5d939995b03ade0429f90434a19e6ca
-    - The app is deployed on push to https://aqueduct-gr-wriorg.pantheonsite.io/applications/aqueduct/floods/
+    - The app is deployed on push to https://aqueductgr2-wriorg.pantheonsite.io/applications/aqueduct/floods/

+### Deploying to production

+To deploy to production, follow the same steps as above but use the `aqueduct-gr` branch of the `wriorg` repo instead of the `aqueductgr2` branch.
+You must then ask WRI staff to merge and promote the update to production.

 ## Requirements
 ```